aadler/Delaporte/README.md

 This project attempts to follow the changelog system at [Keep a CHANGELOG](https://keepachangelog.com/)

-### Dependancies
+### Dependencies
-This project intends to have as few dependancies as possible.
+This project intends to have as few dependencies as possible.
 Please consider that when writing code.

 ### Style
-Please review and conform to the current code stylistic choices (e.g. 80 character lines, two-space indentations).
+Please review and conform to the current code stylistic choices (e.g. 80 character lines, two-space indentations, etc.).

 ### Documentation
 Please provide valid .Rd files and **not** roxygen-style documentation.